 New cars are certainly pricier than old cars.
 However, they offer peace of mind.
 They tend to be more reliable unlike secondhand cars and as a buyer, you get more confidence by buying them.

 A new car also includes a warranty of three, five or even seven years and it will save you from any expenses on any mechanical repairs and servicing.
+Additionally, for premium models like BMWs, maintenance is made more convenient with the availability of BMW oil change service kits, ensuring your vehicle stays in peak condition.

 Most manufacturers provide capped price servicing during the period of warranty which means no unpleasant surprises even if the car is running fine.